Blog

 • You have the resources to create a phone booth in-house

-• Your space is already built out
+• Your space is already built out and you want a quick and easy way to create phone booths

 The DIY phone booth is the most affordable and practical solution for most operators.
 They allow for lots of creativity and flexibility in your space design.

-Phone booth “pod”
+4. Phone booth “pod”

-• Sound insulation and soundproof
+• Sound insulation and soundproofing

 • Power outlets and external port